 - Indiana University – Bloomington allows students to complete a Bachelor of Science in Interior Design, with the options to add a minor in studio art or to continue your education in a master’s degree program.
 The bachelor’s degree will take four years to complete, and tuition and fees are currently about $11,000 per year.

-National Certification for Interior Designers in Indiana
+Interior Design Accreditation and National Certification in Indiana

 In order to market or refer to yourself as a registered interior designer in this state, you will need to complete NCIDQ certification.
 This certification is offered exclusively through the Council for Interior Design Qualification (CIDQ).
 The CIDQ requires candidates to have a bachelor’s degree along with two years of work experience in interior design before sitting for the exam.
 Those who have completed lesser degrees are also eligible to sit for the exam, as long as they also have at least three-to-four years of work experience as an interior designer.